-- 1. You have the right to choose when and where you report a violation of the Interpersonal Violence and Sexual Misconduct Policy. - 2.
+- 1. You have the right to choose when and where you report a violation of the Sex-based Discrimination, Sexual Misconduct, and Interpersonal Violence Policy. - 2.
 You have the right to information about services designed to assist you in the reporting and recovery process. - 3.
 You have the right to speak confidentially to an advocate, counselor, and/or pastor. - 4.
 You have the right to seek or have sought on your behalf counseling and medical attention at the Engle Center or elsewhere as needed-including at the nearest hospital emergency room. - 5.
 You have the right to an advisor of your choice to accompany you to all hearings and interviews. - 6.
 You have the right to request that an advocate join you in attending appointments. - 7.
 You have a right to be provided with an advisor in a Title IX Misconduct hearing, should you require an advisor but do not have the ability to procure one for yourself.